AndiHahn/AspNetCore-WebApi-CleanArchitecture/README.md

 ### Authentication
 Jwt Authentication is used.
-Token is provided on endpoint /api/User/authenticate with Username: username, Password: password.
+Token is provided on endpoint /api/User/authenticate with Username: 'user@email.at', Password: 'password'.
 Token can be set globally in swagger "Bearer << token >>"